dlwh/epic/README.md

 segment out sentences and tokenize the sentences into individual words.
 Epic comes with classes to do both.

-Once you have a sentence, you can tokenize it using a `epic.preprocess.TreebankTokenizer`.
-The information is stored in a slab.
+First, you encapsulate the documents into a Slab, which stores all annotation data.
+Then you can run a SentenceSegmenter on the Slab to create the Sentence annotations.
+Once you have a sentences, you can tokenize it using a `epic.preprocess.TreebankTokenizer`.
 To retrieve the tokens, use the method of the same name.
 All told, the pipeline looks like this:

 ```scala
 import epic.slab._